dmusican/moodledump/README.md

 - In past versions of Moodle, it was a zip file, and I uncompressed it by renaming it to a .zip file.

-Unzip it to the diretory "dump".
-The top level files in your Moodle dump (typically a bunch of xml files) should be sitting right in the dump directory, not a subdirectory.
+Unzip it to a directory somewhere.
+The top level files in your Moodle dump (typically a bunch of xml files) should be sitting right in that dump directory, not a subdirectory.

 You then need to make sure you have an "output" directory ready to receive the results.
-I have a directory called outputtempl; just copy that entire tree into a new directory called output.
+I have a directory called outputtempl; just copy that entire tree into a new directory called output, in some temp location somewhere.

-Sitting in the main directory, run the script "runit".
+Sitting in the main directory, first type

+  mvn clean compile assembly:single to build the code.
+(Make sure you have Maven installed).

+Then run the script "runit".
 If all goes well, that's it.

-To compile project, make sure you have Maven installed, then

-mvn compile assembly:single

-To run it:

-java -cp target/moodledump-1.0-SNAPSHOT-jar-with-dependencies.jar edu.carleton.dmusicant.MoodleJdom